Photo by Dan Brown

 /Cru-ci-ble:/ In which substances interact, leading to the formation of something new.

-However, seen through another lens and given the proper tools, these very relationships can potentially be the catalyst of healing some of our most embedded wounds.
+However, seen through another lens and given the proper tools, some of these very relationships can potentially be the catalyst of healing some of our most embedded wounds.
 Leading not only to deeper fulfillment and trust, but of self-transformation as well.

 My approach with couples provides a safe container to explore the complex dynamics at play within the relationship.
-In addition you will be introduced to intrapsychic and interpersonal communication tools that support in transforming the content and tone of conflict.
+In addition, you will be introduced to intrapsychic and interpersonal communication tools that support in transforming the content and tone of conflict.
 Below is a brief description of my seven part approach (Safe House Seven Process):

-Cost: $225 - 1 hour 20 minute sessions
+Cost: $250 - 1 hour sessions

 Multigenerational Narratives